-The Audit Committee conducted on-site inspections and hearings using telephone conferences or internet meetings, as necessary, either directly or through the Audit Mission Directors of Nomura Securities, at departments of the Company, the branches or departments of Nomura Securities, as well as at other subsidiaries.
+The Audit Committee conducted on-site inspections and hearings using internet meetings, as necessary, either directly or through the Audit Mission Directors of Nomura Securities, at departments of the Company, including Nomura Securities, at other subsidiaries, both in Japan and overseas.

 The results of these activities have been reported to the Audit Committee.
 Moreover, the Audit Committee, by entering into an advisory services agreement with an external lawyer, has established a structure whereby expert opinions can be sought from the lawyer as needed, and has taken legal advices from the lawyer whenever necessary.
+The costs associated with the consultation are borne by the Company.

-4. Internal Audit Structure

-- (1) Executive Officers shall install an officer and a department in charge of internal audit, and through internal audit activities, shall maintain a structure that ensures the effectiveness and adequacy of internal controls across the entire business of the Nomura Group. - (2) The Company shall obtain the approval of the Audit Committee, or a member of the Audit Committee designated by the Audit Committee, regarding implementation plans and formulation of the budget relating to internal audit, and shall obtain the consent of the Audit Committee, or a member of the Audit Committee designated by the Audit Committee, regarding the election and dismissal of the Head of the Internal Audit Division. - (3) The Audit Committee shall coordinate with the Internal Audit Division by hearing reports regarding the status of internal audits, and with regard to internal audits, issuing recommendations, etc., concerning the modification of the implementation plan, additional audits, development of remedial measures, etc.
+- 4. Internal Audit Structure - (1) Executive Officers shall install an officer and a department in charge of internal audit, and through internal audit activities, shall maintain a structure that ensures the effectiveness and adequacy of internal controls across the entire business of the Nomura Group. - (2) The Company shall obtain the approval of the Audit Committee regarding the formulation/modification of annual plans and the budget relating to internal audit, and shall obtain the consent of the Audit Committee regarding the election and dismissal of the Head of the Internal Audit Division. - (3) The Audit Committee shall receive reports regarding the status and results of internal audits, etc., from the Internal Audit Division and shall instruct the modification of the annual plan and the execution of additional audits as necessary.

 To secure the validity and suitability of internal controls, the Group Internal Audit Department has been put in place within the Company and units dedicated to internal audit have also been put in place at each major subsidiary under the Company.
-These internal audit departments carry out audits independent from business execution and carry out activities such as the provision of advice and recommendations for business improvement.
+These internal audit departments carry out audits independent from business execution.

-The proposed annual internal audit plan (including its changes) and budget are approved by the Audit Committee or its designated member and also the progress and result of internal audits are reported to the Audit Committee.
+The proposed annual internal audit plan (including its changes) budget, and performance objectives are approved by the Audit Committee, and the progress and results of internal audits are also reported directly to the Audit Committee.